 Disengaged employees have needs that are being neglected.
 As soon as they begin lacking motivation and become detached from their daily work, their productivity plummets.
 Many employers then think the best solution is to increase salaries, benefits, and perks.

 Those tactics might work for a while, but in the long run, those solutions are doomed.
 Managers then become desperate and hire an outside consulting firm to come in and issue an employee engagement survey to the entire staff.
-They might then discuss various employee engagement best practices, staff retention strategies or employee recognition ideas.
+They might then discuss various employee engagement best practices, employee retention strategies, or recognition ideas.

 But employee engagement programs and workshops won’t work if five key drivers are missing.
 As a leader in your organization you want to focus on the five key drivers of employee engagement to ensure that your staff feels they are: